Effective construction of Hilbert modular forms of half-integral weight: Modularity and the theta map

 We consider the theta map $\tlu : \MkR \to \Mhku$ given by

 This map is well defined by \eqref{eqn:phi=sum_phix} and \eqref{eqn:theta_transf} and it satisfies $\tlu(\varphi_{x,P}) = \tlu_{x,P}$ for every $x \in \hatx B$ and $P \in V_\mathbf{k}$.

 We consider the action of the Hecke operators on $\MkR$ as defined in \cite[Sect.~2]{w2} and we normalize the standard Hecke operator $T\pp$ on $\Mhku$ multiplying it by $\idn p$ as in \cite[Sect.~4]{w2}.
-The following result will be used in Section \ref{sect:shimura}.
+The following result will be used in Sect.~\ref{sect:shimura}.

 \begin{prop} The map $\tlu$ satisfies